Bayesian methods to overcome the winner's curse in genetic studies: Lack of unbiased estimators for

+{In the following, we first show that there are no unbiased estimators for the population mean conditionally on the significance of the corresponding hypothesis test.
+We then proceed with the development of a catalogue of Bayesian estimators and the evaluation of their performance via simulation and application studies.}

-\section{Lack of Unbiased Estimators for $\mu$}
+\section{Lack of unbiased estimators for $\mu$}

-\cite{ghosh:2008ys} and other authors have demonstrated that the MLE from the correct conditional likelihood could substantially reduce the bias.
-However, they also observed via simulation studies that the conditional MLE tends to over-correct for large $\mu$ and under-correct for small $\mu$.
-Here, we prove analytically that an unbiased estimator for $\mu$ conditional on statistical significance does not exist.
+Ghosh, Zou and Wright (\citeyear{ghosh2008ys}) and other authors have demonstrated that the MLE from the correct conditional likelihood could substantially reduce the bias.
+However, they also observed via simulation studies that the conditional MLE tends to over-correct for large $\mu$ and under-correct for small $\mu$. {\citet{stallard2008ys} showed that there is no conditional unbiased estimators for the effect of treatment A from a sample that was first used to select treatment A over B, that is, conditioning on the fact that the sample effect of treatment A was larger than that of treatment B. Although previous authors [\citet{Zhong2008ys}; \citet{Bowden2009ys}] discussed that a similar argument can be used in the case considered here, below we provide a formal proof to show that there are no unbiased conditional estimators for the population mean $\mu$ even when the population variance $\sigma^2$ is known.}